 This (The Best Ever) Banana Bread is everything banana bread should be: great banana flavor without being heavy or slimy, and light in texture without being dry.
 I also add a sprinkle of raw sugar to the top of mine just before baking for a sweet crunch.
 (I save that part for last…my kids eat it first.)

 We eat quite a bit of banana bread at my house.
 It seems like the kids only do their part to eat the bananas (that they asked for) about 2/3 of the time.
 So, 1/3 of the time, the overripe, questionable-looking bananas need to meet another fate.
-Every so often I’ll make a Mocha Banana Cake or Banana Bread Cinnamon Rolls, but more often than not, I whip up this recipe.
+Every so often I’ll make a Mocha Banana Cake or Butterscotch Banana Muffins, but more often than not, I whip up this recipe.
 It’s pretty quick and easy, and my kids are happy to have it for breakfast.

 The recipe does call for buttermilk, but if you don’t have any on-hand, there are instructions for a quick substitution using vinegar or lemon juice and milk in the recipe notes.